What MS taught me about the pandemic

 What I’ve learned is that given all this, there’s a really narrow spectrum of things that are worth worrying about.
 If something has a big enough effect to change my decisions, and I’m fairly certain that that effect is real, I will look into it, but otherwise I don’t pay attention to it.
 This means that I ignore all studies on animal models (not certain enough) and all papers about how MS patients do over the course of their lives (doesn’t change my decisions).
 This is important because worrying about illness costs me something.
 It increases stress, damages my relationships, and reduces my happiness, and over the course of a lifetime these costs really add up.
 Limiting what you worry about to the things that actually change your decisions is a vital self-care strategy which helps to keep your background stress level in check.

 This is an important lesson as we move into the endemic phase of Covid.
 Whenever there’s a new Covid variant there’s a period of several months where we don’t really know anything about the variant, but everyone is still freaking out about it.
 All of the information at that point falls outside of the constructive worry spectrum.
 If you don’t really know whether a variant is different enough to change your decisions, there’s no point in really worrying about it.
-As a result, the resilient thing to do is to just not worry about it and trust that you can come back in a month or two and not really miss anything.
+As a result, the resilient thing to do is to just not worry about it and trust that you can come back to the news in a month or two and not really miss anything.

 Things are never going back to how they were